chunga-codder/sql-employee-traker/Readme.md

    ## Utilities:

      Here in this application, i mainly used languages and root environments like
    - Javascript
    - Jquery
    - Node
    - sql server

+   ## Links:

+   my git hub link to this repo is :[Github][https://github.com/chunga-codder/sql-employee-traker]